 7 Ways to be Missional on Social Media

 For over a decade I have had an incredible career in Social Media Marketing.
 In that time; I’ve had the privilege of running Canada’s largest social media marketing and blogging conference.
 I’ve traveled the world as a digital influencer, and met impressive celebrities.
 I’ve spoken in churches and conferences around the world.
 I’ve helped launch national ad campaigns – some of which made “International Best Practice” lists, some have been with Fortune 500 Companies.
 I’ve seen all sides of social media.
-It can be an amazing tool to bring people together and change lives but it can also be a vapid device causing incredible heartbreak and division.
+It can be an amazing tool to bring people together and change lives but it can also be an obnoxious, despicable platform causing incredible heartbreak and division.
 During this past election season… I believe the latter is more prevalent in today’s society.

 Teaching people to use social media for good rather than for evil (especially the church) has been a topic close to my heart.
 Too many times I’ve seen those who call themselves a Christian, lash out online at people who aren’t like them, don’t believe like them, etc. causing division in the name of “truth.”
 Using online platforms like Facebook as a tool to share their beliefs… but it’s rarely about what they stand for… it’s mostly about what they stand against.
 Some believe their right to be right is more important than anything else.
 For me, this is the incorrect use of this amazing platform.